AbhiAgarwal/vagrant-tnyu/README.md

 # Notes

+- This is only the environment.
+I have let the site be a submodule.
+	- It will just import the site and make it is own little git file.
+I'll also make sure that it pulls each submodule at some point when it runs.
+	- I did this because I don't want people to get confused what the environment is there for.
 - You must have Virtualbox installed on your computer.
 	- https://www.virtualbox.org/
 	- You don't need to download any specific OS or any environments.
 This will setup the rest for you!